iamdayo/Olist-Brazilian-E-Commerce---Delivery-and-Customer-Experience-Analysis/README-Project.md

 So how long the delay lasts barely matters.
 What matters is whether the delivery date was met.

-**Giving customers a longer, more realistic delivery date would raise scores more than delivering faster would.** A date that is met beats an optimistic one that is missed by two days.
+**Giving customers a longer, more realistic delivery date would raise scores higher more than delivering faster would.** A date that is met beats an optimistic one that is missed by two days.

-### The worst deliveries are rated by two opposed camps:
+### Half the worst deliveries get 1 star, a third get 4 or 5:

 <img width="552" height="279" alt="image" src="https://github.com/user-attachments/assets/637b4997-7a32-457e-9278-eef781dc4f04" />

-The 45+ band breaks the pattern, scoring 2.54 where the bands above it sit near 1.6.
+The 45+ band breaks the pattern by scoring 2.54 where the other late bands above it sit near 1.6.
 A mean of 2.54 could mean everyone was mildly annoyed.
-The distribution says otherwise: **49.3% give one star and 36.8% give four or five.** Not a spread of mild irritation, two distinct groups.
+49.3% gave 1 star and 36.8% gave 4 or 5 — two opposite reactions to the same delivery.

 Three candidate explanations, none of which this data can separate: